Nizaro/Open_Motion/README.md

 - A compilation with ndk-build is required of the Library.
 Go to android-native and launch the command.
 - In the file OpenMotionAndroidExample/app/build.gradle, please replace the path to the OpenMotion library at line 19,39 and 41.
 Also in files Android.mk and Application.mk
 - The Library works only if all the component of the IMU (gyroscope, accelerometer and magnetometer) belong to the same reference frame.
 Then, please check if the IMU of your smartphone or tablet verify this constraint.
-Do not hesite to change the axis if require.
+Do not hesitate to change the axis frame if required.
 - The Library will transform the magnetic field (output of the magnetometer) into the geographic north.
-This transformation is based on the declinaison and the inclinaison of the magnetic fiel.
+This transformation is based on the declination and the inclinaison of the magnetic fiel.
 This values depends on your location.
 Go see http://www.ngdc.noaa.gov/geomag-web/#igrfwmm for more information
 - The Library need an estimate of the sensors biases and variances, this values provided here are not optimal for every systems